apache/spark/docs/apache-airflow/faq.rst

 summarize data for 2016-02-19, You would do it at 2016-02-20 midnight UTC, which would be right after all data for 2016-02-19 becomes available.

-This datetime value is available to you as :ref:`Macros<macros:default_variables>` as various forms in Jinja templated fields.
+This datetime value is available to you as :ref:`Template variables<templates:variables>` with various formats in Jinja templated fields.
 They are also included in the context dictionary given to an Operator's execute function.

 .. code-block:: python